lowie2727/master-thesis-ansible/provisioning/files/docker-compose/jenkins/README.md

     restart: always
 ```

 This will build the [Dockerfile](/files/docker-compose/jenkins/Dockerfile) with custom packages included.
-Make sure you paste your public key in the [public keyfile](/files/docker-compose/jenkins/jenkins_agent_key.pub).
+The public key will be automaticly generated on the target machine and will be available in the `/home/username_variable/appdata/jenkins` folder.

 ### Using default docker image